amkram/shusher/README.md

 ## Usage
-> :warning:	This tool is intended to be used only for sequences that cannot be shared publicly.
+> :warning:	This tool is intended to be used <strong>only for sequences that cannot be shared publicly</strong>.
 If you do not have this requirement, please use the [UShER web tool](https://genome.ucsc.edu/cgi-bin/hgPhyloPlace) and submit your sequences to an INSDC member institution (NCBI, EMBL-EBI, or DDBJ) and GISAID

 ## How it works